On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Introduction

 Size transferability does not arise unconditionally \citep{jegelka2022theory,cai2022convergence}.
 Recent theoretical advances justify size transferability through convergence analyses with conditions on graph sequences, message-passing operators, and activation functions.
 For example, graph sequences are assumed to be drawn from a shared generative model (i.e., graphons), which is common in complex network theory for modeling structurally similar graphs \citep{lovasz2012large}.
 Under appropriate assumptions, as graph size increases, the outputs of GNNs converge to a well-defined continuous limit, and specific convergence rates can be established.
 Notably, the convergence rates allow us to explicitly quantify the size transferability error between structurally similar graphs of varying sizes.
 Such results have recently been formalized for popular GNN architectures, including spectral, message-passing, invariant, and higher-order GNN networks \citep{ruiz2020graphon,keriven2020convergence,kenlay2021stability,levie2021transferability,cai2022convergence,maskey2023transferability,cordonnier2023convergence,le2024limits,herbst2025higher}.

-Although the existing literatures primarily focus on discrete-layer GNN architectures, motivated by the growing interest in AI-for-Science applications, continuous-depth GNN models, often referred as Graph Neural Differential Equations (GNDEs), have recently gained attention \citep{poli2019graph,liu2025graph}.
+Although the existing literatures primarily focus on discrete-layer GNN architectures, motivated by the growing interest in AI-for-Science applications, continuous-depth GNN models, often referred to as Graph Neural Differential Equations (GNDEs), have recently gained attention \citep{poli2019graph,liu2025graph}.
 GNDEs model node features as solutions of an ordinary differential equation (ODE) parameterized by a GNN, which combine the expressivity of Neural ODEs \citep{chen2018neural} with the structural inductive biases inherent in GNNs.
 Distinct from discrete-layer architectures, GNDEs naturally incorporate \textit{time-varying} parameters, allowing the model to capture evolving node interactions and dynamic message-passing patterns over continuous time.
-Empirically, GNDEs have demonstrated strong performance, often outperforming their discrete counterparts, across a range of static and dynamic graph tasks, including node classification and link prediction \citep{poli2019graph,chamberlain2021grand,rusch2022graph,lin2024graph}, as well as practical applications such as epidemic forecasting \citep{luo2023hope,huang2024causal}, traffic prediction \citep{poli2019graph,choi2022graph,song2024traffic}, physical simulations \citep{han2022learning,huang2023ggode}, and recommendation systems \citep{xu2023graph}.
+Empirically, GNDEs have demonstrated strong performance, often matching or outperforming standard finite-depth GNNs without residual connections, across a range of static and dynamic graph tasks, including node classification and link prediction \citep{poli2019graph,chamberlain2021grand,rusch2022graph,lin2024graph}, as well as practical applications such as epidemic forecasting \citep{luo2023hope,huang2024causal}, traffic prediction \citep{poli2019graph,choi2022graph,song2024traffic}, physical simulations \citep{han2022learning,huang2023ggode}, and recommendation systems \citep{xu2023graph}.

 Despite their promise, GNDEs suffer from a crucial limitation of \emph{scalability}.
 This limitation arises because solving ODEs on large-scale graphs is computationally prohibitive \citep{finzi2023stable,liu2025graph}.
 To address this issue, we pursue a potential remedy via size transferability, which motivates the following question: